folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 ### Invoice information

-For information about the items in the Invoice information section, see [Creating an invoice > Invoice information].
+For information about the items in the Invoice information section, see [Creating an invoice > Invoice information](#invoice-information).
 In addition, this section also includes the following information:

 *   **Source.** The method by which this invoice was created: User, API, EDI, or MARC.
 *   **Bill to address.** The address associated with the Bill to name.
-For more information about the Bill to name, see Creating an invoice > Invoice information.
+For more information about the Bill to name, see [Creating an invoice > Invoice information](#invoice-information).
 *   **Total units**.
 All the items listed for order in the invoice.